near/docs/docs/development/near-cli.md

 > Displays validator proposals for [epoch](/docs/concepts/epoch) after next.
 >
-> - amount of new validators
-> - amount of validators that passed
 > - expected seat price
 > - status of proposals
 > - previous amount staked and new amount that _will_ be staked